nkantar/Starminder/CONTRIBUTING.md

 # Contributing to Starminder

-Thanks for your interest in _**Starminder**_!
+Thanks for your interest in **Starminder**!

 ## Project Status

-_**Starminder**_ is currently in early development.
-While I’m not actively soliciting contributions at this stage, I’m open to thoughtful proposals and improvements.
+**Starminder** is currently in early development.
+While I'm not actively soliciting contributions at this stage, I'm open to thoughtful proposals and improvements.
 Please understand that:
 - The architecture and design patterns may shift as the project evolves
 - Response times on issues and pull requests may vary
 - Some contributions might not align with the current direction and may be declined